-The results of operations of the Company for the periods have not been significantly affected inflation or foreign currency fluctuation.
-The Company negotiates its purchase orders with its foreign in United manufacturers States dollars. notwithstanding any fluctuation in foreign currencies, the Company's cost for any purchase order is not subject to change after the time the order is placed.
+The results of operations of the Company for the periods discussed have not been significantly affected by inflation or foreign currency fluctuation.
+The Company negotiates its purchase orders with its foreign manufacturers in United States dollars.
+Thus, notwithstanding any fluctuation in foreign currencies, the Company's cost for any purchase order is not subject to change after the time the order is placed.
 However, the weakening of the United States dollar against local currencies could lead certain manufacturers to increase their United States dollar prices for products.
 The Company believes it would be able to compensate for any such price increase.

-ITEM 8.
+TEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA

-The Financial Statements are included herein commencing on page F-1.
+The $\,$ Financial Statements are included herein $\,$ commencing on page F-1.

-The following is a summary of the quarterly results of operations for the years ended December 31, 1998 and 1997.
+The following is a summary of the quarterly results of

+operations for the years ended December 31, 1998 and 1997.